rogall-e/Drug_Risk_and_Personality_Traits/README.md

 ## Used ML Models
 Models were applied and compared for recall and accuracy scores

-XGBClassifier
+- XGBClassifier
-AdaBoost
+- AdaBoost
-RandomForestClassifier
+- RandomForestClassifier
-Support Vector Machine
+- Support Vector Machine
-DecisionTreeClassifier
+- DecisionTreeClassifier

 ## Conclusions
-reliable prediction of hardliners is not possible with current data reliable prediction of illegal drug users on the other hand is possible based on: sensation seeking, ethnicity, openness to new experiences, country, conscientiousness, age illegal drug use is a widespread issue throughout society
+- reliable prediction of hardliners is not possible with current data
+- reliable prediction of illegal drug users on the other hand is possible based on: sensation seeking, ethnicity, openness to new experiences, country, conscientiousness, age
+- illegal drug use is a widespread issue throughout society

 ## Future Work
-Data related implications:
+**Data related implications:**

-collect data on socioeconomic status collect data on amount of drug doses collect data on clinical diagnoses collect data on abuse and addiction collect timeline data to identify co-morbidity of diverse substance abuse or/and addiction
+- collect data on socioeconomic status
+- collect data on amount of drug doses
+- collect data on clinical diagnoses
+- collect data on abuse and addiction
+- collect timeline data to identify co-morbidity of diverse substance abuse or/and addiction

+**Model related implications:**

+- try unsupervised machine learning models
+- apply regression models on continuous data
+- new model for hardliner prediction

 ## Files and Folders